node-value/sketch_transfer_server/README.md

 To use this app, you'll need to have a compatible client-side app installed.
 You can find the client-side code for the [Sketch Transfer app](https://github.com/node-value/sketch_transfer).

-Once you have both the client and server-side apps up and running, you'll be able to collaborate with others on sketches in real-time.
-Happy sketching!

-**Note: Collaboration now avaliable without locally installed server**

 ## Build
 - Clone the repository to your local machine using `git clone <repo url>`.
 - Open a terminal and navigate to the root directory of the project.